WebAssembly/WASI/proposals/http/imports.md

 <li><a id="method_fields_delete.0"></a> result&lt;_, <a href="#header_error"><a href="#header_error"><code>header-error</code></a></a>&gt;</li>
 </ul>
 <h4><a id="method_fields_append"></a><code>[method]fields.append: func</code></h4>
-<p>Append a value for a key.
+<p>Append a value for a name.
 Does not change or delete any existing
-values for that key.</p>
+values for that name.</p>
 <p>Fails with <code>header-error.immutable</code> if the <a href="#fields"><code>fields</code></a> are immutable.</p>
 <p>Fails with <code>header-error.invalid-syntax</code> if the <a href="#field_name"><code>field-name</code></a> or
 <a href="#field_value"><code>field-value</code></a> are syntactically invalid.</p>